tofetpuzo/LEMP/project2/project2.md

 ![sql](./image/sqlsuc.png)

-After creating the user, I proceed to exit and login has the user, using this code.
+I used the exit command and logged in as the user, using this code.

 `mysql -u example_user -p`
 ![sql](./image/auth.png)